 Richard is originally from East Anglia but has lived in North London since 1998.
 He is a keen tennis player and a longstanding member of Highgate Tennis and Cricket Club where he was Club Chair from 2014-17.
-Richard is keen to champion accessibility and inclusivity on the Cot to ensure that sport is open to all and has contributed to his club’s initiatives to promote and enable wheelchair and blind tennis.
+Richard is keen to champion accessibility and inclusivity on the Cot to ensure that sport is open to all and has contributed to his own club’s initiatives to promote and enable wheelchair and blind tennis.

-For a day job Richard works as a Transport Planner with an interest in sustainable transport such as walking and cycling as part of the healthier lifestyles and carbon reduction agenda.
+Richard works as a Transport Planner with an interest in sustainable transport such as walking and cycling as part of the healthier lifestyles and carbon reduction agenda.
 He brings these skills to the trust team and prior to becoming a trustee was heavily involved in the work of the Trust development group.

 Steven Reynolds (Secretary)